-While Caroline's first two books are addressed to the families and teachers of children with phonological disorder in particular, the primary target readership for Bowen, 2009 is clinicians and clinical educators, and it covers the full range of speech sound disorders in children.
+While Caroline's 1998 and 2007 books are addressed to the families and teachers of children with phonological disorder in particular, the primary target readership for Bowen, 2009 is clinicians and clinical educators, and it covers the full range of speech sound disorders in children.

-Described by several readers and reviewers as being 'for clinicians by a clinician', Children's Speech Sound Disorders addresses the assessment and intervention issues that arise in the day-to-day clinical practice of SLP/SLT colleagues wherever they are.
-Half of this 430 page book is authored by Dr Bowen herself and half by 51 expert contributors.
-A second edition of the book is currently in preparation for 2014.
+Described by some readers and reviewers as being 'for clinicians by a clinician', Children's Speech Sound Disorders addresses the assessment and intervention issues that arise in the day-to-day clinical practice of SLP/SLT colleagues wherever they are.
+Half this 430 page book is by Dr Bowen herself and half by 51 expert contributors.

 Professional activities and honours